ecsv/qcom-nandc-pagify/README.rst

 * 4k page, 528 byte chunk: 400
 * 4k page, 532 byte chunk: 372

-The size of the ECC data on the used algorithm.
+The size of the ECC data depends on the used algorithm.
 Following are known

 * 4-Bit BCH,  8x bus:  7 bytes ECC
 * 4-Bit BCH, 16x bus:  8 bytes ECC